 “It was kind of fun in the early years when he’d be gone for eight weeks at a time and he’d come back and it’d be like a new boyfriend every eight weeks.
 But it became tiring after a while and we realized that, if you actually expect the fresh and new each time that you’re going to get disappointed.”
 Listen as Luke and Jo share their story of separation and what they’ve learned about their relationship and keeping the family together.

 “I said, that’s it.
 Isn’t it.
 You always get your way.
 And I walked out.
 I was really great.
 Wasn’t it?
 Here am I supposed to be teaching reconciliation and you know, this is, this is humanity at its best.
 Isn’t it?
 So, uh, well maybe it’s at it’s worst.”
 Listen to Paul, as someone who has worked in reconciliation, share his own stories of conflict and what he has learned along the way.
 Discover insights that can help you in your relationships.

 Bushfires can be devastating.
-Even when you’re well prepared they have a way of surprising you!
+Even when you’re well prepared, they have a way of surprising you!
 So what’s it like to survive a catastrophic bushfire?
-Listen as we talk with firefighters who had to face a fire head on and home owners who had to leave their homes.
+Listen as Richard Fox talks with firefighters who had to face a fire head on and home owners who had to leave their homes.
 How do they make sense of a natural disaster like a bushfire?